 Judging by the happiness of the ending, the movie might have been produced by Disney.
 Without spoiling it for you, the boy who should’ve been bullied into oblivion becomes the hero.
 Shocking plot line.

 While it is undoubtedly a movie that gives the viewer hope, it is a hopelessly inaccurate portrayal of what it’s like to feel like the space man in your school.
 I would know, I got bullied so bad in Jr High eventually the principal realized it was easier to kick me out than to deal with all the people shitting on me.

 Forgive my language.
-They never shit on me, they just threw a cup of urine in my face.
+They never shit on me, they just insisted I drink urine.

 So August Pullmans’ everywhere, take it from someone who pulled through: it gets better.
 Let me explain.